The world of crafting is a huge and exciting place. So huge and exciting, in fact, that it can sometimes be difficult to find your niche.

 Some of the companies that once specialised in commercial cutters have moved on to produce bestselling digital machines that can be purchased for under $199.

-Likewise, an ‘economy’ market has emerged for professional-grade cutters — meaning we can now buy incredibly powerful equipment for as little as $600, or a mid-range machine for less than $1000.
+Likewise, an ‘economy’ market has emerged for professional-grade cutters — meaning we can now buy incredibly powerful equipment for less than $500, or industrial strength machines for less than $1000.

 As the internet continues to throw up opportunities for craft fans to learn, share and sell their creations, we will see prices continue to fall and mainstream cutting technology continue to improve.